jwmatthys/rnn-gui/README.md

 ## Word level and Large text mode:

-If you are training a large text or want to train at the word level instead of the character level, check these boxes.
+If you are training an extremely large text or want to train at the word level instead of the character level, check these boxes.

 The Max Vocab setting is only used if you have enabled word level training.